List of Sanrio characters: My Melody (1975)

 My Melody can be found on children's toys and merchandise (from jewelry to household items).
-My Melody was first released in 1975 and the first related merchandise was released at the end of that year.
-At first, she mainly was marketed toward young girls, but like Hello Kitty her popularity has increased among women and men of all ages, especially in Asia.
+My Melody was first released in 1975, and the first related merchandise was released at the end of that year.

+At first, she mainly was marketed toward young girls, but like Hello Kitty, her popularity has increased among women and men of all ages, especially in Asia.

+Beginning in 1989, My Melody has been regularly voiced by Rei Sakuma in Japan beginning with the 1989 anime short My Melody no Akazukin.

 In the late 1980s, My Melody's popularity waned, and the only items produced were stationery and candy.
-According to a reader survey published in the Strawberry Newspaper (a magazine published by Sanrio) in 1996, My Melody came out amongst some of Sanrio's most popular characters and as a result, due to popular demand, standard merchandise started re-appearing beginning in February 1997 featuring the original red hood.
+According to a reader survey published in the Strawberry Newspaper in 1996, My Melody came out amongst some of Sanrio's most popular characters, and as a result, due to popular demand, standard merchandise started re-appearing beginning in February 1997 featuring the original red hood.
 Items with the pink hood were re-released in 1999; as of 2000, there were items released with multiple color hoods.

 On April 3, 2005, an anime series based on My Melody and her friends and produced by Studio Comet started to air on TV Osaka and TV Tokyo television stations, called Onegai My Melody (おねがいマイメロディ), which aired from 2005 to 2008.
 This anime also spawned a video game for the Nintendo DS titled Onegai My Melody: Yume no Kuni no Daibouken (おねがいマイメロディ～夢の国の大冒険～).
 The game relies heavily on a feature of the Nintendo DS console which requires the player to blow air into the microphone of the unit.
 The player guides My Melody through timed levels by jumping and using her umbrella to float around and avoid enemies.
 The game also features unlockable content as well, such as music, images, and mini-games.

-My Melody also appears in the Sanrio Digital and Dream Cortex series, The Adventures of Hello Kitty & Friends.
-She, however, is mouthless there, and her rival Kuromi doesn't make an appearance.

 In 2007, a second game was released for the Nintendo DS, titled My Melody Angel Book ~Denshitechou & Enjoy Game~ (マイメロディエンジェルブック～電子手帳&エンジョイゲーム～).
 The game's primary function is as a day planner designed for young girls to keep track of appointments, class schedules, and mini diary entries.

+My Melody also appears in the Sanrio Digital and Dream Cortex series, The Adventures of Hello Kitty & Friends.
+She, however, is mouthless there, and her rival Kuromi does not make an appearance.

 On March 1, 2008, Mattel released a Barbie doll named "My Melody".
 The My Melody Barbie doll featured a Barbie doll inspired by the My Melody character, with the character's face included in different parts of the doll's fashion and accessories.
 In an homage to the character's rabbit ears, the doll's hair is styled in pigtails.
+My Melody has also been turned into a Pullip doll with two versions: one originally released in 2008, and the latest one in 2016.